shalomz/todolist/README.md

 # To Do application

-To Do application based on Django with Django REST Framework  and AngularJS
+ToDo application based on Django with Django REST Framework  and AngularJS

 Python 3